Jaspersoft/js-visualize-components-samples/pages/input-controls/events.md

 }
 ```
 ##### **_Notes_**
-* In case all values for all input controls are valid, the param `validationResult` will be a boolean value `false`.
+* When all input controls are valid, the `validationResult` will be the boolean value `false`.
-* This is an event that is being triggered by the InputControl class.
-This is because the InputControl class is a
-controlled component.
-This means that the InputControl class will handle the state of the input controls and will
+* Events are triggered by the InputControl class, a controlled component.
+Therefore, the class will handle the state of the input controls and update the state when users interact.
+InputControls will trigger the `change` event every time the state changes, irregardless of the validity of the values.
-update the state of the input controls when the user interacts with them.
-This is why the InputControl class will
-trigger the `change` event every time the state of the input controls changes.

 ## Handling validations

-To handle validations on the developer side, you have to use the
+To handle validations on the developer side, use the
 [events.change]({{site.baseurl}}/pages/input-controls/events) method when calling
 the `renderControlPanel`.
 This method will return a second parameter that contains all validations.
-E.g.:
+For example:

 ```javascript
     plugin.renderControlPanel(